LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 [EST: 4 HRS MAX] [actual?: ]

-*domain testing is usually nicer to me than data testing , sho hopefully this goes way smooth*
+*domain testing is usually nicer to me than data testing , so hopefully this goes way smooth*

 - make testing classes for models
 - think up and write test methods for each class